crackfarmer/merakialerts/README.md

 # Setup Services
 + In Slack channel setup a webhook,  use that URL for Slack_URL
 + In Microsoft Teams channel setup a webhook,  use that URL for Teams_URL
++ In Discord channel setup a webook, use that URL for the Discord_URL
 + In Telegram, create a bot, join bot to channel, get channel ID.
 Use API key of bot for Telegram_API_Key, and channel ID for Telegram_Channel_ID.
 [Check Telegram Docs](https://core.telegram.org/bots)

 # Docker Container